meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 > There are many more authentication methods supported.
 You can read more about the accounts system [here](https://docs.meteor.com/api/accounts.html).

-We also recommend you to install `bcrypt` node module, otherwise you are going to see a warning saying that you are using pure-Javascript implementation.
+We also recommend you install the `bcrypt` node module.
+Otherwise, you will see a warning saying that you are using pure-Javascript implementation.

 ```
 meteor npm install --save bcrypt
 ```

-> You should always use `meteor npm` instead of `npm` so you always use the `npm` version pinned by Meteor.
-This helps you to avoid problems due to different versions of npm installing different modules.
+> You should always use `meteor npm` instead of `npm`, so you always use the `npm` version pinned by Meteor.
+This helps you avoid problems due to different versions of npm installing different modules.

 ## 7.2: Create User Account

-Now you can create a default user for our app, we are going to use `meteorite` as username, we just create a new user on server startup if we didn't find it in the database.
+Now you can create a default user for your app.
+We are going to use `meteorite` as a username.
+We create a new user on server startup if we don't find it in the database.

 `server/main.js`